Star Trek at LYRATEK.COM

 These editions of the first 10 Star Trek movies may well remain the definitive ones for the standard DVD format, featuring the latest Director's cuts of the films with upgraded effects, audio commentaries by people who actually made each film, informed text commentaries, and a generally superior batch of supplementary featurettes and extras on a second disc.

 Be warned, they are becoming rare though.
-See the individual listings in the catalogue below, and get them while the bargains last!
+See the individual listings in the catalogue above, and get them while the bargains last!

 Blu Ray 1-disc-per-movie